G-Research/fast-string-search/stringarrays/README.md

 Some operations would be difficult to do efficiently... but most operations you are likely to do in Pandas would involve just creating a new contiguous chunk of memory with different results.

 Other alternatives include ropes, and likely other data structures.

+## Things to investigate

+How slow is e.g. Python upper()?

+Is list-of-strings extension type really much faster than numpy aray/pandas?
+Why?

+Try mypyc

+Tradeoff between memory vs. CPU (operating on contiguous chunk when you have e.g. `lambda s: s.upper().strip()` will use more memory than operating on small strings).

+Can cython go faster?

+parallelism

+numexpr!